ricsanfre/pi-cluster/documentation/logging.md

 > NOTE: Logstash deployment is not supported by ECK operator

-Fluentd as well support ARM64 docker images for being deployed on Kubernetes clusters with the buil-in configuration needed to automatically collect and parsing containers logs.
+Fluentd/Fluentbit as well support ARM64 docker images for being deployed on Kubernetes clusters with the buil-in configuration needed to automatically collect and parsing containers logs.
 See [github repository](https://github.com/fluent/fluentd-kubernetes-daemonset).

 ## Why EFK and not ELK

-Fluentd and Logstash offers simillar capabilities (log parsing, routing etc) but I will select Fluentd because:
+Fluentd/Fluentbit and Logstash offers simillar capabilities (log parsing, routing etc) but I will select Fluentd because:

 - **Performance and footprint**: Logstash consumes more memory than Fluentd.
 Logstash is written in Java and Fluentd is written in Ruby.
 Fluentd is an efficient log aggregator.
 For most small to medium-sized deployments, fluentd is fast and consumes relatively minimal resources.
 - **Log Parsing**: Fluentd uses standard built-in parsers (JSON, regex, csv etc.) and Logstash uses plugins for this.
 This makes Fluentd favorable over Logstash, because it does not need extra plugins installed